bullenweg/bullenweg.github.io/README.md

 > For anybody who wants to understand why I've been banned from the #WordPress Slack. ~[@JavierCasares](https://threadreaderapp.com/thread/1843963052183433331.html)

+> I was one of those banned this morning, along with Javier, from the Making WordPress Slack channel.
+I was also subsequently banned from wordpress.org.
+All seemingly for criticizing the checkbox decision.
+I'm a plugin developer with over 10 years of WP experience.
+One of my plugins is fairly well used in the community.
+I only say this to demonstrate the severity of what's happening. ~[/u/andrewfromatx](https://www.reddit.com/r/Wordpress/comments/1fzucul/comment/lr4r4am/)

 During the same conversation, Matt justifies the introduction of the WP Engine affiliation ban:

 > I want you all to be informed and involved.
 Not to stay on the sidelines.

 ### 2024-10-08